This site requires a more recent version of Adobe Flash Player to function properly.

 - Micron can out-innovate Korean manufacturers: Micron, in partnership with Intel, had announced a 20nm 128GB capacity NAND flash chip which is double the size of currently manufactured NAND memory chips.
 Micron started the production of this chip in 2012, ahead of other Korean manufacturers.
 The move could give it a competitive edge in the market.

-Core DRAM constitutes around 40% of Microns' revenue.
+Core DRAM constitutes more than 40% of Microns' revenue.
 We believe that DRAM will continue to be a key source of value for Micron due to the following reasons:

 - Highly integrated DRAM manufacturing process: Micron has integrated DRAM manufacturing process and owns the wafer manufacturing facilities which helps it lower its cost base.
 In addition, it has supply agreements with Inotera which enabled it to increase the production of DRAM products significantly in the past.
 DRAM supply from Inotera increased significantly in 2011 due to Inotera's transition of its manufacturing from trench DRAM process technology to Micron's stack DRAM technology.
 Micron recently signed a new agreement with Inotera where it will purchase 100% of its production, as opposed to 50% as per the earlier agreement.